The list of great choices for summer perennials continues . . .

 Salvia greggii, Texas sage or autumn sage, Zones 7-10.
 Salvia greggii is a native to Texas and Mexico that thrives in heat, humidity and dry conditions—thus it is perfect for xeriscape gardens.
 This woody evergreen makes a small shrub about 1-3,’ and benefits from pruning to keep it tidy.
 The tubular flowers are wildly popular with hummingbirds, too, but the scented leaves keep the deer at bay.
 Colors are available in white, pink, peach, red and purple.
 'Wild Watermelon' is shown below.

 Salvia guaranitica, blue anise sage, Zones 7-10.
 'Black and Blue' is an excellent cultivar with intense blue flowers and deeper blue, nearly black, calyxes.
-This subshrub can get huge--as much as 6' tall--and starts blooming in late spring, takes a bit of a rest in the hottest part of the summer (for me, anyway), and resumes in late summer into autumn.
-‘Amistad’ and ‘Black and Bloom’ are other good selections.
+This subshrub can get huge--as much as 6' tall--and starts blooming in late spring, takes a bit of a rest in the hottest part of the summer (for me, anyway), and resumes in late summer and continues until stopped by frost.
+The cooler temperatures seem to intensify the deep blue color.
+‘Amistad’ (purple), ‘Argentina Skies’ (light blue), and ‘Black and Bloom’ are other good selections.
+Beloved by hummingbirds

 Salvia x ‘Indigo Spires,’ ‘Indigo Spires’ salvia hybrid, Zones 7-10.
 This is one of my all-time favorite garden plants.
 I’m a sucker for blue anything, and ‘Indigo Spires’ delivers outstanding intense indigo blue all summer and gets even better in the fall where it keeps going until frost.
 In addition, the stalks, which would normally be about 3-4’ tall if straight up, bend and twist into interesting waving shapes that add a special charm.
-Easy to grow?
-I should say.
-My sister, Maria, and I planted one at our parent’s house about 1980, and when they moved, she took a piece to her house where it is still thriving today (2018).
 ‘Indigo Spires’ is said to be a natural hybrid between S. farinacea and S. longispicata.
 ‘Mystic Spires Blue’ is another good choice.

 Salvia leucantha, velvet sage or Mexican bush sage, Zones 7b-10.
 Mexican bush sage is treated as a tender perennial or annual in most areas.
 It flowers profusely from early summer until stopped by frost, producing many spikes of velvety white flowers extending from a lavender calyx.
 The narrow gray-green leaves are soft as well.
 Easy to grow in full sun and drought-tolerant.
 There is also a pink cultivar called ‘Danielle’s Dream,’ and a dark purple that has purple flowers as well as purple calyx called ‘Midnight.’